English as a Second Language

 Do you have questions?

-- Get help in person on Mondays, Tuesdays, Wednesdays, & Thursdays from 10 a.m - 4:30 p.m. in Room 3122 on Central’s main campus.
-We will open at 8:00am the first week of Spring Quarter.
+- Get help in person on Mondays, Tuesdays, Wednesdays, & Thursdays from 9 a.m - 3:30 p.m. in Room 3122 on Central’s main campus.
 Campus Entry Procedures.

 - Call or email us at 206.934.4180 or email@example.com